Frequently Asked Questions About the UK Transplant Center

 - I am interested in donating one of my kidneys to a family member or friend.
 What steps are involved?
 What costs can I expect to encounter?

 - Are there any long-term effects from donating a kidney?

 - Does your center offer living liver donation as an option?

-If your physician believes that you are a candidate for an organ transplant, he or she will refer you to our center.
-At that time, you will be evaluated and undergo a series of tests to see whether you are a transplant candidate.
-Our transplant team will evaluate the results of clinical, psychosocial and financial information to determine whether you should be listed for a transplant.
+If you have end-stage organ failure and your physician believes that you may be a candidate for an organ transplant, he or she will refer you to our center.
+At that time, you will be evaluated and undergo a series of tests to see if you may be a transplant candidate.
+Our transplant team will review the results of your evaluation.

 No. Patients may refer themselves or they can be referred by their primary care physician.
 We will need permission to obtain medical records from other treatment facilities.

 What insurances do you accept?
 Do some insurance companies provide more coverage than others for transplant procedures?